kivihub/dupl/README.md

      	function's duplicates instead of file's duplicate -fr, -funcRatio num
-        minimum proportion of duplicate lines to the total number of lines within its function, value range is [0, 100] -ignoreCodegen
+        minimum proportion of duplicate lines to the total number of lines within its function, value range is [0, 100]. used with flag -plumbing -ignoreCodegen
         ignore codegen file, accelerate parsing speeds